CostasAK/d2-buddy/README.md

 ## What it does

+- Timers
   - Shows upcoming events, followed by recurring events such as resets.
   - Events are sorted by end or start time, depending on whether they are currently ongoing or not, respectively.
   - Events disappear from the list once they are finished.
   - Events without an end time, such as patches, remain in the list for 24 hours after their start time.
   - Recurring events are sorted in order of occurence from now.
   - Recurring events are reset and re-ordered on each occurence.
+- DIM Searches
+  - Some DIM Searches I like to use and share with people.
+  - A link to TMMania's Vault Analyzer.
+- Links
+  - Some links to my favorite D2 resources and tools.